 Weather and Climate

 Being influenced by the Atlantic Ocean, Belgium offers a temperate climate with mild winters and often rainy summers.
 In Brussels, the average temperature ranges from 3.5 °C (38 °F) in January to 18.5 °C (65.5 °F) in July and August.

 Brussels Card Pass

 If you are planning to explore the cultural life in Brussels, then ‘Brussels Card Pass’ is definitely worth buying.
 For the cost of €22, you receive a free admission to over 30 museums and monuments, guided tour discounts, as well as store and bar discounts.

-Chocolate and beer are a big thing in Belgium.
+Chocolate and beer are a big thing in Belgium which contribute to the Belgian economy massively.
 Like Swiss chocolates, Belgian chocolates are rated as some of the best in the world.
 Chocolate making is taken very seriously by Belgians, with thousands of varieties produced by the country.
 Similarly, there are as many as 400 different types of Belgian beer.
 Normally, you will find only the most popular ones on a beer menu, unless you visit Delirium, where all varieties are served.

 Must-see places in Brussels

-There are a wide range of places that expats can explore while living in Brussels.
+There is a wide range of places that expats can explore while living in Brussels.
 Visit the link below to find the top eight must-sees in Brussels: https://www.brussels.info/living/.

 Brussels is a very cosmopolitan city, in which locals are used to encountering people from many different cultures and are usually open-minded and friendly.

 If you are interested in a move to Brussels or anywhere else in the world and would like to speak to Kingpin International about International Tax Opportunities, please contact a member of the leadership team.
 Alternatively, please browse our current international tax vacancies.